-The problem of CryptoArt
+The problem of (Ethereum) CryptoArt

 I spent the past 15 years flying to festivals, galleries, events, art fairs to exhibit and distribute my work while building my art practice.
 Most of these projects are unsustainable, so when I decided to lower my impact and cut plane travel, I started looking at alternatives.

 The CryptoArt market is a new way for artists to distribute digital works to collectors: often digital images and video files.
 The blockchain technology provides secure ownership, traceability, artist commission on second market sales and a thriving market place, with platforms emerging quickly: Nifty Gateway, SuperRare, MakersPlace..
 It’s a vibrant and welcoming community, a place to discuss the works with collectors, and it brings a lot of benefits that the Art market fails to provide.

 With no travel involved, and a mostly digital distribution, this new model looks like it has the potential to become a sustainable practice for artists.
 That’s until you understand the magnitude of the environmental impacts of the current blockchain: It is a DISASTER.

 Edit May 2020:

 While the Ethereum platforms such as NiftyGateway, SuperRare, Makersplace, KnowOrigin, Rarible and Foundation have failed to address the issue, and still offer no alternative to Proof-Of-Work, there are already 30+ CleanNFTs platforms, low-energy consumption and ethical alternatives to Ethereum.

 The leading platform HicEtNunc has just past 100,000 NFTs in less than 3 months of existence and has now more daily users than OpenSea.